puppetlabs/puppet-specifications/language/lexical_structure.md

 There is one ambiguity in that a Regular Expression must be allowed to appear after a `'}'` (end of a case expression option and start of a new).
 This clashes with constructs where `'}'` is the end of an expression that produces an *R-value* and where it is possible to divide the result.
 In the event the program logic required several divisions (e.g. `...} /<expr>/<expr>` the source must place the second `'/'` on a new line to avoid `/<expr>/` to be recognized as a regular expression (or alternatively compute a single divisor to avoid the repeated division).

-Identifiers
+Bare Words, Names and References
 ---
-Identifiers are *bare words* (a bare word is an unquoted sequence of letters and the underscore (`_`) character).
-The meaning of a bare word is context specific and is described in the language grammar; it may be interpreted as a string/symbol, or be a name/identifier.
+A *bare word* (`WORD`) is an unquoted sequence of letters and the underscore (`_`) character and intermixed hyphens `-` optionally starting with `::` and divided into multiple name-space segments starting with `::`.

-There are two main kinds of identifiers depending on if the sequence starts with a lower or upper case letter.
+Each bare word segment must start with a lower case letter `a`-`z` or underscore `_`.
+A bare word may not end with a hyphen (`-`) or with a name-space separator (`::`).
+A bare word may not contain single `:` characters.

+A "bare word" that complies with the more restrictive rule `/(::)?[a-z]\w*(::[a-z]\w*)*/` is taken as a `NAME`.
+The term `QualifiedName` is used to denote a `NAME` with name-space `::` separators.

+In some contexts there is a difference between a `NAME` and a `WORD` (a `WORD` is for example not acceptable as the name of named elements like a function or a class).
+In general, when used as values both `WORD` and `NAME` evaluate to the bare word string.

+A sequence that starts with an upper case letter is a reference to a **type** and is never interpreted as a `WORD` or a `NAME`.
+The term `QualifiedReference` is used to denote such upper case sequences.
+In some contexts a `QualifiedReference` may be used to name an element (for example when creating a type alias as in `type MyType = SomeOtherType`).
+In general, a `QualifiedReference` is a reference to an existing data type like `Integer` or resource type like `File`.

-Identifiers may be qualified with a *name-space*.
-The name-space separator is `::` and it may also be used first in the name to *anchor* the name in the root/global namespace.
-Each segment of a qualified identifier must follow the same format, all segments must start with a letter of the same case.
+A character sequence may be divided into *name-space* segments.
+The name-space separator is `::` and it may also be used first in the name to *anchor* the name in the root/global name-space.
+Each name-space segment must follow the same format; all segments must start with a letter of the same case (where an underscore (`_`) is considered to be lower case).

+While a `WORD` may contain name space separators (`::`) the result is simply a string and any interpretation of the `::` as name space separators is up to the user of such a string.

 Keywords can not be used as identifiers (names) of elements, but may be used as names of attributes/properties.